12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Ensure you've typed at least 2 characters in the filter box.
   - The fuzzy match might be less precise than expected.
 Try refining your filter term.
   - Remember it only filters the file path and error messages shown in the list, not the file content itself.
+- **Search Term Highlighting Not Working:**
+  - Highlighting only applies to the content preview of files that *matched* the Content Query.
+  - Highlighting might not work perfectly within syntax-highlighted code blocks due to technical limitations.
+It works best on plain text previews.

 ## Feedback and Support